Promote supply chain sustainability

 Whistle-blowing system

-Fair and transparent transactions, and thorough compliance
+Fair and transport transactions, and thorough compliance

 We declared our commitment to free competition and fair trade in each country and region in the Toyo Tire Group Code of Conduct.
 We comply with antimonopoly and subcontracting laws, pursue fair procurement activities, comply with import- and export-related laws and regulations, and ensure proper labeling and product descriptions.